nicolas-mark/deniable-initcpio/README.md

 ### Code of Conduct

 In the interest of fostering an open and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone.
-For more detailed information on what that means, please read [CONTRIBUTING](docs/CONTRIBUTING.md).
+For more detailed information on what that means, please read the [Code of Conduct](docs/CODE_OF_CONDUCT.md).

 <!-- SECURITY POLICY -->
 ### Security Policy